rogervinas/testwebapp/README.md

 -DsessionMaxAge=<value>  : session max age in seconds (by default 5 minutes)
 ```

-Using default parameters, once started the web application should be available at [http://localhost:8080](http://localhost:8080)
+Using default options, once started the web application should be available at [http://localhost:8080](http://localhost:8080)

 # test